 For example, a newborn to 3 months who sleep the majority of the day off and on.

 As you know, jet lag occurs even in adults.
-So, to some extent if depends on the child, time difference and circumstances.
+So, to some extent, the impact of jet lag it depends on the child, time difference and circumstances.

-Can you give some suggestions for the following scenario:
+Q: Can you give some suggestions for the following jet lag scenario:

-Making sure daytime sleep is capped so baby is not getting TOO much baby sleep (again – this is all based on age) and then bedtime should be the appropriate WAKE time from end of nap.
+A: Making sure daytime sleep is capped so baby is not getting TOO much sleep (again – this is all based on age) and then bedtime should be the appropriate wake time from end of nap.
 Again – all age appropriate.

 Pin It For Later!